julzaza/wildwitchherbs/_posts/2025-07-18-emotional-healing-herbs.md

 Golden medicine for sorrow and stagnation.

-- ✧ *Folklore:* Used in mourning rituals in Europe and South America.
+**✧ Folklore:** Used in mourning rituals in Europe and South America.
 Brought warmth and remembrance.
-- ✧ *Magical Uses:* Solar healing, joy, ancestral connection.
+**✧ Magical Uses:** Solar healing, joy, ancestral connection.
-- ✧ Healing Tip: Use in salves or teas to restore emotional warmth and encourage inner brightness.
+**✧ Healing Tip:** Use in salves or teas to restore emotional warmth and encourage inner brightness.

 ---

 ## ✦ 9.
 Skullcap (Scutellaria lateriflora)
 The witch’s nervine.
 Calms frazzled nerves and protects the spirit.

-✧ Folklore: Used in Appalachian folk magic to ward off nervous agitation and spirit possession.
+**✧ Folklore:** Used in Appalachian folk magic to ward off nervous agitation and spirit possession.
 Known as “mad dog weed” for its power to calm hysteria and rabid energy.

-✧ Magical Uses: Protection, nervous system peace, psychic shielding.
+**✧ Magical Uses:** Protection, nervous system peace, psychic shielding.

-✧ Healing Tip: Brew with chamomile and lemon balm for a powerful emotional rescue tea.
+**✧ Healing Tip:** Brew with chamomile and lemon balm for a powerful emotional rescue tea.
 Take tincture during emotional burnout.

+---

 ## ✦ 10.
 Blue Vervain (Verbena hastata)
 The herbal anchor for emotional overload.